Karolik/MyReads-App/README.md

 * [License](#license)
 * [Acknowledgments](#acknowledgments)

-## Instructions – how to use the app
+## Description of the app
-instructions for installing and launching the project

-In this app the books can be segregated into three different categories/shelves:
+In this application, the books can be segregated into three different categories/shelves:
+- Currently reading,
-Currently reading, Want to read and Read.
+- Want to read,
+- Read.
+Each book has a control that lets you select the shelf for that book.
+When you select a different shelf, the book moves there.
+If you select "none", the book will not be visible on any of the three shelves, however, you are able to add it later from the search page.

-When you click a plus at the right bottom the search page will open.
-There you can search for more books and add them to the shelves.
+The search page allows you to find books to add to your library.
+To open the search page, click the plus in the bottom right corner on the main page.
+The search page has a text input that may be used to find books.
+As the value of the text input changes, the books that match that query are displayed on the page, along with a control that lets you add the book to your library.
+You can navigate back to the main page by pressing the arrow.
+There you should instantly see all of the selections you made on the search page.

 ## Important
 The search results are limited to a particular set of search terms, which you can find in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work.

-### Prerequisites
+### Prerequisites / Instructions for installing and launching

 You need to have access to the Internet and a browser installed (preferably Google Chrome) to run this app.